gpaumier/gp2/src/pages/privacy policy.rst

 I avoid loading remote content from third-party sites in order not to leak your visits to them; there are rare cases where this is inevitable, for example when embedding a video.
 In those cases, I'll do my best to let you opt-in to load and display this external content.
+Videos embedded from YouTube use "`Privacy-enhanced mode <https://support.google.com/youtube/answer/171780?hl=en>`__," meaning that YouTube doesn't set cookies unless you play the video.

 Opting out completely
 =====================

-In case you deem these privacy protection settings insufficient, you may elect to opt out completely by setting up a non-tracking opt-out cookie (see below), or enabling the "Do Not Track" option in your web browser.
+In case you deem these privacy protection settings insufficient, you may elect to opt out of Piwik completely by setting up a non-tracking opt-out cookie (see below), or enabling the "Do Not Track" option in your web browser.
 Note that this cannot affect remote loading of resources hosted on other sites.

 .. raw:: html